birdLark/birdLark.github.io/faq/faq.md

     }
   ```

 - Yarn cluster does not deploy JDK8.
-At this time, when you start SeaTunnel attached with JDK8.For detailed operations, see the link below:
+At this time, when you start LarkMidTable attached with JDK8.For detailed operations, see the link below:
   https://www.cnblogs.com/jasondan/p/spark-specific-jdk-version.html

-**FAQ 14.** What should I do if OOM always appears when running SeaTunnel in Spark local[*] mode?
+**FAQ 14.** What should I do if OOM always appears when running LarkMidTable in Spark local[*] mode?

 If you run in local mode, you need to modify the start-birdLark.sh startup script after  spark-submit, add a parameter `--driver-memory 4g` .
 Under normal circumstances, the local mode is not used in the production environment.
 Therefore, this parameter generally does not need to be set during On Yarn.
 See: [Application Properties](https://spark.apache.org/docs/latest/configuration.html#application-properties) for details .

-**FAQ 15.** Where can the self-written plugins or third-party jdbc.jar be placed to be loaded by SeaTunnel?
+**FAQ 15.** Where can the self-written plugins or third-party jdbc.jar be placed to be loaded by LarkMidTable?

 Place the Jar package under the specified structure of the plugins directory:

 ```
-cd SeaTunnel
+cd LarkMidTable
 mkdir -p plugins/my_plugins/lib
 cp third-part.jar plugins/my_plugins/lib
 ```

 `my_plugins` can be any string.

-**FAQ 16.** How to configure logging related parameters in SeaTunnel-v1(Spark)?
+**FAQ 16.** How to configure logging related parameters in LarkMidTable-v1(Spark)?

 There are 3 ways to configure Logging related parameters (such as Log Level):

 - [Not recommended] Change the default `$SPARK_HOME/conf/log4j.properties`
   - This will affect all programs submitted via `$SPARK_HOME/bin/spark-submit`
-- [Not recommended] Modify logging related parameters directly in the Spark code of SeaTunnel
+- [Not recommended] Modify logging related parameters directly in the Spark code of LarkMidTable
   - This is equivalent to writing dead, and each change needs to be recompiled
-- [Recommended] Use the following methods to change the logging configuration in the SeaTunnel configuration file(It only takes effect after SeaTunnel >= 1.5.5 ):
+- [Recommended] Use the following methods to change the logging configuration in the LarkMidTable configuration file(It only takes effect after LarkMidTable >= 1.5.5 ):

     ```
     env {